skeith/YukirinCSS/README.md

 CSS for beautifuldiscord

 Thanks to :
-Discord Reborn for inspiration
+* Discord Reborn for inspiration
-irdumb for helping me
+* irdumb, here's a cookie :cookie: